yxlin/yxlin.github.io/_docs/random-effect-model/hddm.md

 order: 2
 ---

-In this section, I will conduct parameter recovery study, demonstrating the pMCMC method to conduct hierarchical DDM for a relatively simple factorial design.
+In this tutorial, I conducted a parameter recovery study, demonstrating the pMCMC method to fit a hierarchical DDM for a relatively simple factorial design.

 ## Set-up a model object
 This particular design is drawn from Heathcote et al's (2018) DMC tutorial,